Delinquent Utility Accounts

 A late fee of $5.00 or 1.5% of the past due amount (whichever is greatest) will be charged monthly to each past due account.
 The late fee will appear on the customer's next bill following the late occurrence.

 Can't Pay Your Bill?

-If you are having trouble paying your bill, call 919-890-3245 Monday - Friday between 8:30 am and 5:00 pm to speak with a Customer Care representative.
+If you are having trouble paying your bill, contact a Utility Billing Account Manager at 919-890-3245 Monday - Friday between 8:30 am and 5:00 pm.
 They will discuss your account with you and determine if you qualify for a payment plan.